fab2s/NodalFlow/README.md

 * Exec Nodes:

     An Exec Node is a Node that exposes an exec method accepting one parameter and eventually returning one value that may or may not be used as argument to the next node in the flow.
-The value eventually returned useage is defined when creating a Node, wich means that a Node that returns a value may still be used as if if was not.
+The value eventually returned usage is defined when creating a Node, which means that a Node that returns a value may still be used as if if was not.

 * Traversable Node:

-    A Traversable Node is a not that exposes a getTraversable method one parameter and returns with a Traversable which may or may not spit values that may or may not be used as argument to the next node in the flow.
+    A Traversable Node is a not that exposes a `getTraversable` method one parameter and returns with a Traversable which may or may not spit values that may or may not be used as argument to the next node in the flow.

 * Payload Nodes:

     A Payload Node is a node carrying an underlying payload which holds the execution logic.
-It is used to allow things like Callable Nodes where the execution logic is fully generic and cannot implement NodeInterface directly.
+It is used to allow things like Callable Nodes where the execution logic is fully generic and cannot implement `NodeInterface` directly.
 It acts kind of like a proxy between the business payload and the workflow.
 Payload Nodes may be executable and / or Traversable depending on their initialization.
-In the Callable Node case, NodalFlow cannot predict if the underlying payload is Traversable, so it up to the developper to properly initialize it in such case.
+In the Callable Node case, NodalFlow cannot predict if the underlying payload is Traversable, so it up to the developer to properly initialize it in such case.

 * Branch Node:

     Branch Node is a Payload Node where the payload is a Flow.
-It will be treated as an exec node which may return a value that may (which results in executing the branch within the parent's Flow's flow, as if it was part of it) or may not (which result in a true branch which will only start from a specific location in the parent's Flow'w flow) be used as argument to the next node in the flow.
+It will be treated as an exec node which may return a value that may (which results in executing the branch within the parent's Flow's flow, as if it was part of it) or may not (which result in a true branch which will only start from a specific location in the parent's Flow's flow) be used as argument to the next node in the flow.
     Branch Nodes cannot be traversed.
 It is not a technical limitation, but rather something that requires further thinking and may be later implemented.

 Each PayloadNode share the same constructor signature :